-- Resonance stabilization of conjugate anions make these fairly acidic. - Extremely important role in biological pH and biochemistry - 10.
-Esters - reactivity is similar to aldehydes and ketones, dominated by carbonyl - Smell great!
+- Strong polarity and resonance stabilization of conjugate anions make these fairly acidic. - Extremely important role in biological pH and biochemistry - 10.
+Esters - without OH bond, esters don't have the hydrogen bonding or acidity of carboxylic acids - reactivity is similar to aldehydes and ketones, dominated by carbonyl